 Closed Captioning with CaptionSync allows you to request multiple broadcast formats.
-This article shows how to select the appropriate timecode flavor.
+This article shows how to select the appropriate timecode flavor for broadcast formats.

-One of the more confusing topics in video is the topic of “time codes”.
+One of the most confusing topics in video is time codes.
 Basically, there are three ways to reference a particular time in a video file:

 Real time is exactly what is sounds like - an absolute measure of time in a video file.
 It can be expressed as HH:MM:SS:FF (hours, minutes, seconds, frames), or as HH:MM:SS.SSS where seconds is shown as a decimal number), or in similar forms.

 Web video content is typically referenced in Real time timecode.
 So if you look in the caption files for web video players (e.g.: Windows Media, Flash, QuickTime, etc), you will see timecodes that are expressed in real time format.